Remi-Coulom/joedb/doc/source/stored_procedures.rst

    timeouts gracefully is difficult.

-So journal sharing is a great way to handle backups, caching, or local concurrency, but is not efficient when a large number of clients are writing independent parts of the database over an unreliable network connection.
+So journal sharing is a great way to handle backups, caching, or local concurrency, but is not efficient when a large number of remote clients are writing independent parts of the database over an unreliable network connection.

 Joedb offers an alternative to journal replication by allowing clients to execute stored procedures on the server.
 With this mechanism, a disconnection